tlverse/causalglm/README.md

 That is, we only assume the user specified parametric model (at the log scale) for the relative risk of Y with respect to A.

-This is equivalent to assuming the log-linear regression model `E[Y|A,W] = E[Y|A=0,W] exp(log RR(W)) = E[Y|A=0,W] RR(W)`,
+This is equivalent to assuming the semiparametric log-linear regression model `E[Y|A,W] = E[Y|A=0,W] exp(log RR(W)) = E[Y|A=0,W] RR(W)`,
 where `log RR(W)` is parametric and `E[Y|A=0,W]` is the background/placebo outcome model which is unspecified and learned using machine-learning.
 In other words, only the treatment interaction terms in the log-linear regression model for `E[Y|A,W]` are modeled parametrically.